evykassirer/notes/cs241/class_notes.md

 ###New and Delete

 ####We will talk about scope vs extend
-- scope: the part of the pgoram in which a variable's name is visible.
+- scope: the part of the program in which a variable's name is visible.
 It is a static property which can be determined at compile time
 - extent: the part of the program's execution in which the content of a variable's memory is live; a dynamic (runtime) property

 some code: